peruzzoarthur/cold-note/README.md

 echo 'export OBSIDIAN_TEMPLATES="/home/user/templates/path"' >> ~/.zshrc
 ```

-All Done!
-Cold-note is now installed and configured.
+All Done! `cold-note` is now installed and configured.
 It can be run using:

 ```bash
 note
 ```

 > [!WARNING]
 > The module default configuration strictly focuses on directories starting with numbers (a common Obsidian organization pattern).
 > In other words: 'the directories where you create your notes must start with a number'. e.g. '00-inbox', '1-projects'